KeesV/kv-vsts-agent-tasks/README.md

 1. Clone this repository (if you didn't do this already)
 2. Make sure you have NodeJS installed ([https://nodejs.org](https://nodejs.org))
+3. cd to the directory of the task that you need
+4. Install the node modules for the task:

+    `npm install`
-3. Install tfx-cli through NPM:
+5. Install tfx-cli through NPM:

     `npm install -g tfx-cli`
-4. Then connect to your VSTS account:
+6. Then connect to your VSTS account:

     `tfx login`
-5. Finally, upload the task that you need:
+7. Finally, upload the task (don't forget the . at the end):

-    `tfx build tasks upload --task-path Tasks/<task folder>`
+    `tfx build tasks upload --task-path .`
-6. You'll then be able to select the uploaded task from the list of available tasks.
+8. You'll then be able to select the uploaded task from the list of available tasks.
 ![add-task](Doc/img/add-task.jpg)

 # Debugging